ninnroot/schedjuice4/README.md

 The frontend of this api can be found [here](https://github.com/teachersucenter/simp-v2).
 It was developed by my amazing tech team from [teachersucenter](https://www.teachersucenter.com).

+## Technologies used
+This is built entirely out of Python using the [Django](https://www.djangoproject.com/) and the [Django REST framework](https://www.django-rest-framework.org/).

+Another major technology would be the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api).

+Important libraries to look into would be [Celery](https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html) and [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/).

+The database of choice is [Postgresql](https://www.postgresql.org/) as it's recommended by Django.

 ## Installation
 The installation is straight-forward.
 It's just a normal Django project.
 For best practices, __you should use a virtual environment__.